quorten/quorten-blog1/_posts/2019-09-26-flux-disk-imgs.md

 disk images?
 Whoah, what's that?
 It's the specially built hardware to read those disk images?
 Yep, and wow, it's with modern manufacturing.
 You know the long dead Catweasel and KryoFlux?
-Well, about Kryoflux... they're still alive and well, but yeah, they have those weird licensing terms.
+Well, about KryoFlux... they're still alive and well, but yeah, they have those weird licensing terms.

 All of this in the midst of Linus Torvalds killing off the floppy disk